MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M02_Lab02_Create_Export_Configuration_Package.md

 1. Import and apply a predefined package.

-### Steps

-1. Import and apply a predefined package.
+### Task 1: Import and apply a predefined package.

 2. In the **Configuration Packages** page, select **More options**, then **Actions**, then **Package**, and then select **Import Predefined Package**.